trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

       // listen for new events
       for await (const [data] of on(ee, 'add')) {
         const post = data as Post;
-        yield sse({
-          // yielding the post id ensures the client can reconnect at any time and get the latest events this id
+        // tracking the post id ensures the client can reconnect at any time and get the latest events this id yield tracked(post.id, post);
-          id: post.id,
-          data: post,
-        });
       }
     }),
 });